BEAT: A Large-Scale Semantic and Emotional Multi-Modal Dataset for Conversational Gestures Synthesis: Experiments

 \subsubsection{Training Setting.}

-We use the Adam optimizer\cite{kingma2014adam} to train at a learning rate of 2e-4, and the entire dataset is trained for 15 hours in a 1*V100 environment.
-For evaluation metrics, L1 has been demonstrated not suitable to evaluate the gesture performance\cite{li2021audio2gestures,yoon2020speech}, thus we adopt FGD\cite{yoon2020speech} to evaluate whether the generated gestures' distribution distance with ground truth.
+We use the Adam optimizer \cite{kingma2014adam} to train at a learning rate of 2e-4, and the 4-speaker data is trained in an NVIDIA V100 environment.
+For evaluation metrics, L1 has been demonstrated unsuitable for evaluating the gesture performance \cite{li2021audio2gestures,yoon2020speech} thus, we adopt FGD \cite{yoon2020speech} to evaluate the generated gestures' distribution distance with ground truth.
 It computes the distance between latent features extracted by a pretrained network, we use an LSTM-based autoencoder as the pretrained network.
-In addition, we adopt SRGR and BeatAlign as the evaluation of diversity and synchrony.
-BeatAlign\cite{li2021ai} is a Chamfer Distance between audio and gesture beats to evaluate gesture-audio beat similarity.
+In addition, we adopt SRGR and BeatAlign to evaluate diversity and synchrony.
+BeatAlign \cite{li2021ai} is a Chamfer Distance between audio and gesture beats to evaluate gesture-audio beat similarity.